esl-epfl/x-heep/docs/source/GettingStarted/Setup.md

 make -C util/docker docker-run #  mount the current X-HEEP clone to '/workspace/x-heep'
 ```

+In particular, the `docker-pull` target tries to infer your X-HEEP revision using `git describe` and pull the corresponding image.
+If it fails, it defaults to the `latest` image available, that is the one used by the upstream `main` branch.

 The Docker setup has certain limitations.
 For example, the following are not supported:

 - Simulation with Questasim and VCS, synthesis with Design Compiler.
 Licenses are required to use these tools, so they are not installed in the container.